 Whether you’re an established seller looking for a new angle or a beginner seller looking to break into the Amazon FBA market, finding a new product to sell can be a challenge.
-Luckily, eDesk Feedback has seven shortcuts for you to help speed up the process.
+Luckily, this post has seven top tips for you to help speed up the process.

 1. Check Out the Amazon Best Sellers List